seaflow-uw/seaflow-sfl/README.md

 - FLOW RATE: flow rate of the sample (µL/min) based on stream pressure

-- EVENT RATE: number of events recorded per second (should be below 18,000 for quality data)
+- EVENT RATE: number of events (i.e., particles) recorded per second (should be below 18,000 for quality data)

+- CHL: Chlorophyll fluorescence (mg/m3)

 ***François Ribalet, Chris Berthiaume, Megan Schatz and Sophie Clayton contributed to this project***